deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Introduction

 This paper\footnote{\samepage A preliminary version of this work was presented in the form of a conference contribution in \cite{flasseur2022exoplanet}.
 The present manuscript contains a significant amount of additional methodological developments, technical improvements, and experiments.} is organized as follow.
 Section \ref{sec:algorithm_detection} presents the main ingredients of the detection part of the proposed algorithm.
 Section \ref{sec:algorithm_characterization} focuses on the characterization stage of the proposed method.
 Section \ref{sec:results} evaluates the detection and characterization performance on several high-contrast observations from the IRDIS imager \citep{dohlen2008prototyping} of the VLT/SPHERE instrument \citep{beuzit2019sphere}.
 Finally, Sect. \ref{sec:conclusion} draws the paper conclusions and gives future research prospects.

-Throughout the text, the reader can refer to Table \ref{tab:notations}, Fig. \ref{fig:data_pipeline}, and Table \ref{tab:summary_settings}, summarizing respectively the main notations, the processing pipeline of the proposed approach, and the main setting of the different parameters.
+Throughout the text, the reader can refer to Table \ref{tab:notations}, Figs. \ref{fig:data_pipeline_part1}-\ref{fig:data_pipeline_part2}, and Table \ref{tab:summary_settings}, summarizing respectively the main notations, the processing pipeline of the proposed approach, and the main setting of the different parameters.